How to prepare for a hurricane/tropical cyclone/typhoon.

 Advice on Preparing for and Surviving Hurricanes

-Hurricanes, also called tropical cyclones or typhoons (depending on where in the world they occur), are low pressure weather systems that most-often form in the tropics.
+Hurricanes, also called tropical cyclones or typhoons (depending on where in the world they occur), are low pressure weather systems that most often form in the tropics.
 (The three terms for hurricanes have the same meaning, and are used interchangeably here.)
-Hurricanes are among the world's most destructive weather phenomena; that damage is usually due to flooding and/or high winds.
+Hurricanes are among the world's most destructive weather phenomena; that damage is usually due to storm surge, flooding, and/or high winds.
 Cyclones require tremendous energy to develop.
 The warm, moisture-laden air of the tropics contains this energy, thus most hurricanes develop within 20 degrees of the equator and begin to dissipate as they move into mid-latitudes.
 These tropical weather systems are classified as follows:

 - Tropical Depression: An organized system of clouds and thunderstorms with a defined surface circulation and maximum sustained winds of 38 mph (61 kph) or less.